 The mortgage loans encumbering our properties are generally non-recourse, subject to certain exceptions for which we would be liable for any resulting losses incurred by the lender.
 These exceptions vary from loan to loan but generally include fraud or a material misrepresentation, misstatement or omission by the borrower, intentional or grossly negligent conduct by the borrower that harms the property or results in a loss to the lender, filing of a bankruptcy petition by the borrower, either directly or indirectly, and certain environmental liabilities.
-At December 31, 2011, the mortgage debt of \$23,150,078 is recourse debt and is secured by an unconditional guaranty of payment and performance by us.
+At December 31, 2012, the mortgage debt of \$22,601,978 is recourse debt and is secured by a limited guaranty of payment and performance by us for approximately 50% of the loan amount.
 We have entered into mortgage loans which are secured by multiple properties and contain cross-default and cross-collateralization provisions.
 Cross-collateralization provisions allow a lender to foreclose on multiple properties in the event that we default under the loan.
 Cross-default provisions allow a lender to foreclose on the related property in the event a default is declared under another loan.

 As of December 31, 2011, we had four mortgaged properties that were formerly leased to Borders that served as collateral for four non-recourse loans, which were cross-defaulted and cross-collateralized ("Crossed Loans").
 Directly or indirectly because of the Chapter 11 bankruptcy filing of Borders in February 2011, we were in default on the Crossed Loans as of December 31, 2011.
 The Crossed Loans had an aggregate principal outstanding of approximately \$9.2 million as of December 31, 2011 and were secured by the former Borders stores in Oklahoma City, Oklahoma, Columbia, Maryland, Germantown, Maryland, and one of the former Borders stores in Omaha, Nebraska.
-As of December 31, 2011, the net book value of the four mortgaged properties was approximately \$9.1 million, and annualized base rent for the four mortgaged properties, one of which was currently occupied, was approximately \$.5 million, or 1.4% of our annualized base rent as of December 31, 2011.
-As previously disclosed, the lender declared all four Crossed Loans in default and accelerated our obligations thereunder.
-As a result of the Borders liquidation program, we did not have sufficient cash flow from the properties to continue to pay the debt service on the Crossed Loans and elected not to pay the debt service.
+As of December 31, 2011, the net book value of the four mortgaged properties was approximately \$9.1 million.
 On March 6, 2012, we conveyed the four mortgaged properties, which were subject to the Crossed Loans, to the lender pursuant to a consensual deed-in-lieu-of-foreclosure process that satisfied the loans.